 However, hoteliers and hospitality professionals can’t sit with folded hands.
 And, most of the leaders are busy creating bailout plans and recovery plans.

-Here are some of the tips to help each and every professional in the hospitality industry bounce back from the COVID-led depression.
+Here are some of the tips to help each and every professional in the hospitality industry recover and get back on their feet.

 Let’s begin with the tips now!